 2003 a new contemporary worship service began.

-2003 Architect Michael Foster was hired and our redevelopment plans began to take shape.
+2003 Architect Michael Foster was hired and redevelopment plans began to take shape.

 2005 church voted to change its name to The Church at Clarendon.

 Development plans slowed due to a court suit by five neighbors.
 The church spent the next several years in court battles.

-Due to the growth of the contemporary congregation, in July 2007 the traditional worship service moved to a 9:30 worship time and an 11 a.m.
+2007 Due to the growth of the contemporary congregation, the traditional worship service moved to a 9:30 worship time and an 11 a.m.
 Sunday School time, with the contemporary service taking the 11 a.m. time in the sanctuary, a move made permanent in January 2008.

 Traditional, contemporary, Hispanic, Ethiopian and Vietnamese congregations continue to share Clarendon building.

-Church moves to temporary worship space at the Top of the Town, Rosslyn.
+During renovations, the Church moves to temporary worship space at the Top of the Town, Rosslyn, then First Baptist Ballston.

 March 4 the church celebrates its first worship service in the new sanctuary.

-To God Be the Glory for walking our congregation through a season of testing and struggles and reminding us to always trust in the Lord.
+To God Be the Glory for walking our congregation through seasons of testing and struggles and reminding us to always trust in the Lord.